tekunotri/solarlighthud-redux/readme.md

 * Slight visual and color update.
 * Moved server info and player stats to the top and bottom of the screen.
-* (In-progress) Added an option for 6v6 and 9v9 scoreboards.
+* Added options for 6v6 and 9v9 scoreboards.
 * The option to show/hide player stats through editing the .res file has been removed, in favor of the new customizations menu.
   * There is also a new option for just showing Kills, Deaths and Assists while hiding the top and bottom bars.
 * Fixed missing Casual medals - a bug that appeared in Scream Fortress 2024.